Development

 The durable archive lives at <config dir>/tokenuse/archive.db.
 If it already has rows, startup loads it immediately and queues an incremental background sync so the dashboard opens without reparsing every source.
 If the archive is empty, startup imports the legacy ~/.cache/tokenuse/ingest-cache.json snapshot when present, performs one synchronous source sync, then renders from the archive.
 If the archive cannot be opened or migrated, the app falls back to raw ingest::load() for that run.

 The startup loader lives in src/runtime.rs so both frontends use the same config, currency, archive, fallback, and background refresh setup.
-The desktop app stores an App instance behind Tauri managed state and exposes narrow commands for filters, session drill-down, config actions, refresh, and export.
+The desktop app stores an App instance behind Tauri managed state and exposes narrow commands for filters, session drill-down, config actions, shortcuts, refresh, reports, desktop settings, and the tray popover.
+It also runs a small backend monitor that continues calling App::poll_reload() while the webview is hidden, drains queued background usage alerts, and sends native notifications from Rust.
 See Desktop app usage.

 New sessions written while the dashboard is open are visible after archive sync — press r (Dashboard, Usage, or Session pages) to sync on a background thread.
 The dashboard stays responsive: the status bar shows reloading… while it runs, the next tick of the main loop drains completed results via App::poll_reload, and the status flips to reloaded · N calls.
 The refresher runs one sync at a time; if several results complete between UI ticks, the latest result wins.
 Failures or empty sync results keep the prior data unchanged.